NCU-CC/tutorial/Chapter1/DATASOURCE.md

 - [References](#References)

 ## Web-DataSource
-Data is very important in web service because we can't do anything without data!
+Data is very important in every application because we can't do anything without data!
 The following are some examples of data source.

 ## From-Request